The Simpsons: Bartman Meets Radioactive Man

-The Simpsons: Bartman Meets Radioactive Man is a 1992 platform game published by Acclaim for the Nintendo Entertainment System and Game Gear.
-Developed by Imagineering, the side-scrolling game features Bart Simpson on a comic book quest to rescue his kidnapped idol, superhero Radioactive Man.
-Bartman Meets Radioactive Man received generally negative reviews from critics, with criticism being directed at the gameplay control.
+The Simpsons: Bartman Meets Radioactive Man is a 1992 platform game based on the Fox animated television series The Simpsons.
+Released by Acclaim Entertainment for the Nintendo Entertainment System and Game Gear, it follows Bart Simpson as he embarks on a comic book quest to rescue his kidnapped idol, superhero Radioactive Man.
+The game received mixed reviews from critics, with criticism being directed at the gameplay control.

 Gameplay

 Bartman Meets Radioactive Man is a side-scrolling platform game.
 Throughout the four chapters, Bartman is faced with enemies he has to defeat.
 He only has five life points, but if he loses one or more of them they can be restored.
 This is done by collecting radioactive signs.
 The player is able to collect lightning icons that give Bartman the ability to shoot lightning bolts at enemies from his eyes.
 His other weapons are kicking and punching.
 In addition, Bartman must avoid the deadly traps that are scattered at various places in the levels.
 At the end of each chapter, Bartman must face one of the super villains that stole Radioactive Man's powers.

 Plot

-At the beginning of Bartman Meets Radioactive Man, Bart Simpson is at home reading a Radioactive Man comic book only to be shocked as Radioactive Man's sidekick, Fallout Boy, jumps out of it.
+Bart Simpson is at home reading a Radioactive Man comic book only to be shocked as Radioactive Man's sidekick, Fallout Boy, jumps out of it.
 Fallout Boy tells Bart that he must venture into the comic book universe in order to save Radioactive Man, who is being held captive at the black hole-orbiting prison Limbo Zone.
 Once inside the comic book world, Bart transforms into his superhero alter ego Bartman and has to defeat three super villains that have stolen Radioactive Man's powers: Swamp Hag, Dr. Crab, and Lava Man.
 After collecting these powers, Bartman must find Radioactive Man and team up with him to defeat Brain-O the Magnificent, the mastermind behind the evil plot.

 Development

 The game was developed by Imagineering and published by Acclaim.
-It was released in 1992 for the Nintendo Entertainment System (NES) and the hand-held Sega Game Gear.
+It was released in 1992 for the Nintendo Entertainment System (NES) and the handheld Game Gear.
 At the time when the game was released, the "Bartman" alter ego was popular in merchandise relating to The Simpsons, although the character rarely appeared in the television series.
 Radioactive Man had not been featured much either at that point.
-In regards to this, an 1UP.com editor commented that "when it comes to mining the show for content, Bartman Meets Radioactive Man is really reaching."
+In regard to this, an 1UP.com editor commented that "when it comes to mining the show for content, Bartman Meets Radioactive Man is really reaching."
+The Simpsons creator Matt Groening was involved with the development of earlier video games based on the series, having final approval on all storylines and character designs.
+For Bartman Meets Radioactive Man, Groening changed a character named Queen Ant DeLuvian to Queen Grouchina, though no character with either name exists in the released version of the game.